waterbear-cloud/paco/docs/paco-config.rst

       - A string that includes characters that should not be included in the generated password.
       -
       -
+    * - exclude_lowercase
+      - Boolean
+      - The generated password should not include lowercase letters.
+      -
+      - False
+    * - exclude_numbers
+      - Boolean
+      - The generated password should exclude digits.
+      -
+      - False
+    * - exclude_punctuation
+      - Boolean
+      - The generated password should not include punctuation characters.
+      -
+      - False
+    * - exclude_uppercase
+      - Boolean
+      - The generated password should not include uppercase letters.
+      -
+      - False
     * - generate_string_key
       - String
       - The JSON key name that's used to add the generated password to the JSON structure.
+      -
+      -
+    * - include_space
+      - Boolean
+      - The generated password can include the space character.
       -
       -
     * - password_length